The short version of my story is that I picked up a camera in 2001 and couldn’t imagine not doing something with it for the rest of my life.

 I shot my first wedding in 2007 and it was a fiasco.
 I understood all the horror stories immediately, the stories of drunk brides and feuding families leaving wedding wreckage in their wake.
 I shot that wedding and never looked back.
 So two years later when I began interning as a wedding photographer, I prepared myself for the worst.
 Instead, I was pleasantly surprised.
 It was amazing.
 It was fast paced, challenging, and filled with some of the most pleasant people I’ve ever had the pleasure of dealing with.
 No bridezillas or drunken bridal parties.
 I spent those three months absorbing all the knowledge I could.

 While personality is a huge factor to me, in the end what really matters is my work.
 I want you to be in love with my work, I want you to look at my images and think "That is exactly what I envision!"
-I show my favorite images on my website, but love sharing full wedding galleries with clients, I want people to have an accurate idea of what kind of images I will be providing them with.
-I’m always willing to travel for my clients and I like to meet my couples (either face to face or over Skype) to make sure we click and have the same expectations before they put down a dime or sign anything.
+I show my favorite images on my website, but love sharing full wedding galleries with clients.
+I want people to have an accurate idea of what kind of images I will be providing them with.
+I’m always willing to travel for my clients and I like to meet my couples (either face to face or over the phone, old school style) to make sure we click and have the same expectations before they put down a dime or sign anything.
 I want them to be comfortable with their choice and to walk out of our meeting feeling confident that I am the right photographer for their day.

 So, if that all sounds like what you're looking for and you think I’m the photographer for you, I book up for the year pretty quickly, so message me via the contact tab ASAP!
 Need something you're not sure I provide?
 Ask!
 I am always open to shoot something new.